Rohit Shetty: 2010–2021: Commercial success

 The third part of Golmaal series titled Golmaal 3 (again starring Devgn) that opened theatrically in 2010 ended up as Shetty's first and an surprising blockbuster that entered 100 Crore Club domestically.
 Continuing his collaborations with Devgn, Shetty begun his Cop Universe in 2011 through his action film Singham (that saw Devgn portray a police inspector fighting against corruption) and directed the comedy Bol Bachchan (also featuring Abhishek Bachchan) in 2012; both films were super hits and crossed 100 Crore Club domestically.

 Shetty's Chennai Express, starring Shah Rukh Khan and Deepika Padukone, was released on 9 August 2013.
 Chennai Express became the highest-grossing Bollywood film in the domestic market.
 The film earned over US$17.4 million to become the third-highest-grossing Bollywood film overseas.
 The film also set a number of box office records, for the highest opening-day gross, highest paid preview, highest single-day gross, biggest opening weekend, highest opening week and the fastest film to reach ₹100 crore and ₹2 billion in the domestic market.

 Shetty has played the judge of the television show Comedy Circus.

 In 2014, Shetty directed Singham Returns with Ajay Devgn, a sequel to his 2011 film Singham.
 He was also a part of the fifth season of television stunt game show Fear Factor: Khatron Ke Khiladi in 2014 as the host taking over from the previous host Akshay Kumar.
 In 2014, he turned into a producer with Singham Returns, co-producing the film under his banner Rohit Shetty Productions.
 He directed Dilwale with Shah Rukh Khan and Kajol, which was a moderate box-office success.
 He reprised his role as host in season 6 and 8–11 of Fear Factor: Khatron Ke Khiladi.

 Shetty next directed Golmaal Again, the fourth film of the Golmaal series.
 The film, starring Ajay Devgn and Parineeti Chopra in the lead roles, was released in October 2017, and received mixed reviews.
-It became the highest grossing Hindi film in 2017, the first Hindi blockbuster of 2017, as well as the highest grossing Diwali release of all time.
+It became the highest grossing Hindi film in 2017, the first Hindi blockbuster of 2017.
 He directed then directed the 2018 action comedy, Simmba, starring Ranveer Singh, Sara Ali Khan and Sonu Sood in the lead roles, with Ajay Devgn in a guest appearance as Bajirao Singham.

 Shetty directed another feature in the Cop Universe, Sooryavanshi, starring Akshay Kumar, Katrina Kaif and Jackie Shroff, which was released during Diwali in 2021.
 It was the first major release from Hindi Cinema after lockdown due to COVID-19, the film became highest grossing Hindi film of the year.
 Shetty has made his OTT debut with Indian Police Force, starring Sidharth Malhotra for Amazon Prime Video.